 Consider a lower-volume prep or split-dosing

-Many people dread the prep more than they fear the colonoscopy, and this trepidation can prevent patients from scheduling a colonoscopy.
-Aversion to the prep is stronger in colonoscopy-experienced patients than in colonoscopy-naïve ones, according to the PLOS survey, at 47 versus 26 percent.
+Many people dread the prep more than they fear the colonoscop.
+This trepidation can prevent patients from scheduling a colonoscopy.
+Aversion to the prep is stronger in colonoscopy-experienced patients than in colonoscopy-naïve ones.
+According to the PLOS survey, it is 47 versus 26 percent.